 In run and wait modes, only the external clock can be used as the RTI's clock source.
 In stop2 mode, only the internal RTI clock can be used.
 In stop3, either the external clock or internal RTI clock can be used.

 When using the external oscillator in stop3 mode, it must be enabled in stop (OSCSTEN = 1) and configured for low bandwidth operation (RANGE = 0).
-If active BDM mode is enabled in stop3, the internal RTI clock is not available.

 The SRTISC register includes a read-only status flag, a write-only acknowledge bit, and a 3-bit control value (RTIS2:RTIS1:RTIS0) used to select one of seven RTI periods.
 The RTI has a local interrupt enable, RTIE, to allow masking of the real-time interrupt.
 The module can be disabled by writing 0:0:0 to RTIS2:RTIS1:RTIS0 in which case the clock source input is disabled and no interrupts will be generated.
-See Section 5.8.6, "System Real-Time Interrupt Status and Control Register (SRTISC)," for detailed information about this register.
+See Section 5.7.6, "System Real-Time Interrupt Status and Control Register (SRTISC)," for detailed information about this register.